ApichardS/PortfolioProject/README.md

 # PortfolioProject
-## This is the project to build a portfolio for data analyst using neccessary data analysis programming.
+## This is the project to practicing and building a portfolio for data analyst.